-- Honors classes receive a five-point bump for each course in which a grade of A, B, or C is earned (70 or higher). - Advanced Placement or Dual Enrollment receives a ten-point bump for each course in which a grade of A, B, or C is earned (70 or higher).
-This bump will include technical courses for the Class of 2025 and beyond.
+- Honors classes receive a five-point bump for each course in which a grade of A, B, or C is earned (70 or higher). - Students transferring from other institutions will not receive the bump for courses taken outside Haralson County School District.
+We do not alter transcripts from other schools. - Advanced Placement or Dual Enrollment receives a ten-point bump for each course in which a grade of A, B, or C is earned (70 or higher).
+This 10 point bump will include technical courses for the Class of 2025 and beyond.

-Students who earn a grade of 69 or below WILL NOT receive a bump.
+Students who earn a grade of 69 or below WILL NOT receive a five or ten point bump.